Covid -19 & Financial Resources for you #Covid19

-These are very uncertain times in Canada with COVID-19, the unemployment rate is higher than ever before and more families have no idea where their next dollar may come from.
-There are various ways to save money during these times, various programs and services are ready to help Canadians.
+These are very uncertain times in Canada with COVID-19; the unemployment rate is higher than ever, and more families have no idea where their next dollar may come from.
+There are various ways to save money during these times, and various programs and services are ready to help Canadians.
 Everyone has a different opinion on if it is enough, the right people are getting it, too many people are being left out and more.
-Those things are not for me to decide; my job is only try to find things that could help my readers.
+Those things are not for me to decide; my job is only to try to find things that could help my readers.

 Mortgage & Rent

-Insurance costs if you are not driving as much should go down!
-Call your car insurance company to see how much of a savings you can get.
+Insurance costs, if you are not driving as much, should go down!
+Call your car insurance company to see how much of savings you can get.
 Many people have received discounts of upwards of $250.
 Here is an article CBC did on that very subject!

-The CERB is one of the largest benefits launched by the federal government, which includes benefits for those with an income loss, gst increases, information on extension to income tax filing and so much more.
-Here is a great link with all the information !
+The CERB is one of the largest benefits launched by the federal government, which includes benefits for those with an income loss, GST increases, information on the extension to income tax filing and so much more.
+Here is a great link with all the information!

-In Nova Scotia and low income you could be eligible for the heating rebate again!
+In Nova Scotia, if you are classed as a low-income person or family, you could be eligible for the heating rebate again!
 Even if you were eligible last year you are probably eligible again!
 Visit here to apply

 Nova Scotia’s Worker Fund & Business Grant is an emergency gap fund.
 Visit here to see if you qualify.

-Nova Scotia additional supports for those on social assistant adding and extra $50.
+Nova Scotia additional supports for those on social assistance adding an extra $50.
 The details are listed here

 British Columbia has a special amount set up for those on disability and assistance as well as bus pass help.
 You can find out more by visiting here.